drsimonj/ourworldindata/README.md

 Considerable thanks must go to [Max Roser](http://www.maxroser.com/about/) and the rest of the [OurWorldInData team](https://ourworldindata.org/about/), who collate the data sets that are included in this package.
 If you appreciate their work and make use of this package, please consider supporting [OurWorldInData](https://ourworldindata.org/support/).

-At present, this package contains the following data sets:
+Data sets included in this package:

--   `mortality` Child Mortality vs. Total healthcare expenditure per capita
+-   `childmortality` Child Mortality rates and other variables